 Now, the bad news.
 If you’re among the 10 percent who have been rejected, prepare for a long struggle to have your claim paid.

 You don’t want to end up there.

 How can you avoid it?
 Make sure your initial claim does everything it should.

-- Call your insurance company before you file a claim.
-Ask what it needs from you, and if there are any restrictions in your policy that might make a claim unsuccessful (for example, some policies that cover medical problems require that you seek treatment within 24 hours of an incident).
+Ask what it needs from you, and if there are any restrictions that might make a claim unsuccessful.
+For example, some policies that cover medical problems require that you seek treatment within 24 hours of an incident.

-- Keep all receipts.
-In fact, you’ll want to retain every scrap of paperwork that could even remotely relate to a claim, including notes from any telephone conversations.
+In fact, you’ll want to retain every scrap of paperwork that could even remotely relate to a claim.
+That includes notes from any telephone conversations.
 Don’t throw anything away.

-- Get the cause of delay in writing, if possible.
-A lot of claims are rejected because travelers can’t prove a cause of delay.
-So, if you’re held up, be certain to document the cause, preferably in writing.
+Insurance companies reject many claims because travelers can’t prove a cause of delay.
+Remember to document the cause of any delay, preferably in writing.
 Finding out the reason long after your trip can be difficult—if not impossible.